wrex/lessons/content/page/1-just-12-notes.md

 So the chord F (Major) for example, is called the IV chord, and the note F is the 4th degree of the scale.

-By convention, we use roman numerals for chords and digits for notes, and lower case roman letters for minor chords.
+By convention, we use upper case roman numerals (I, IV, etc.) for major chords, lower case roman numerals (ii, vi) for minor chords, and Arabic numerals (1, 3, 5, etc.) for notes/intervals/scale-degrees.
 This helps considerably in written material, but it can be amazingly difficult to hear the difference in spoken words!
 It's up to you to figure out if people are talking about chords or notes.

 Totally made up band discussion: